Heroic Old-School Roleplaying

 • Wilderness: 4d6 x 10 yards (or 1d4 x 10 yards if either side is surprised).

-3. Roll Initiative: Each side that has stealth rolls 1d20, highest roll moves first.
+3. Roll Initiative: Each side rolls 1d20, highest roll moves first.

 4. Choose Actions: Each side decides how they will respond in initiative order, and the encounter proceeds.